What is Delivery Optimization?

 Looking for Group Policy objects?
 See Delivery Optimization reference or the master spreadsheet available at the Download Center for Windows 11 or for Windows 10.

 To use either the peer-to-peer functionality or the Microsoft Connected Cache features, devices must have access to the Internet and Delivery Optimization cloud services.
-When Delivery Optimization is configured to use peers and Microsoft Connected Cache (MCC), to achieve the best possible content delivery experience, the client will connect to MCC and peers in parallel.
-If the desired content can't be obtained from MCC or peers, Delivery Optimization will seamlessly fall back to the HTTP source to get the requested content.
+When Delivery Optimization is configured to use peers and Microsoft Connected Cache (MCC), to achieve the best possible content delivery experience, the client connects to MCC and peers in parallel.
+If the desired content can't be obtained from MCC or peers, Delivery Optimization seamlessly falls back to the HTTP source to get the requested content.